kristofmester007/stockmagnifier-backend/README.md

 5.  **Run the Docker Container:** Start the container, mapping the host port (e.g., 8091) to the container port (which should also be 8091, assuming the `Dockerfile` exposes it).
 Add `-d` to run in detached mode (in the background).
     `docker run -d -p 8091:8091 news-collector-app`
     The backend service should now be running inside the Docker container and accessible via the host machine's IP address on port 8091.

+## Related Projects

+You can also find the frontend related to this project at https://github.com/kristofmester007/stockmagnifier-frontend.

+A deployed version of this project is available at: https://dbatx57diay0.cloudfront.net

 ## Copyright